Pinterest Pixel

 What are the Weekend Days in Excel

-Now, Excel knows to exclude Friday and Saturday from the calculation, instead of the default Saturday and Sunday.
+Excel will exclude Friday and Saturday from the calculation.

-Another function that comes in handy is WORKDAY, which allows me to calculate a date that is a given number of weekdays away from a start date.
+The WORKDAY function allows me to calculate a date that is a given number of weekdays away from a start date.
 By default, WORKDAY excludes Saturdays and Sundays, but just like the NETWORKDAYS function, the WORKDAY.INTL version lets me adjust the weekend days.

 =WORKDAY(start_date, days, [holidays])

-If I wanted to find a date 5 workdays after January 1, 2024, excluding weekends and holidays, I’d write:
+If I wanted to find a date 5 workdays after January 1, 2024, excluding weekends and holidays, the formula will be:

 What are the Weekend Days in Excel

 This will return the date of the 5th weekday (ignoring Saturday and Sunday).
-If I want to adjust the weekend to Sunday and Monday, I’d use WORKDAY.INTL like this:
+If I want to adjust the weekend to Sunday and Monday, the formula will be:

 What are the Weekend Days in Excel

-If we need to identify just the conventional weekend days, Saturday and Sunday, within Excel, simplicity is our ally.
-By crafting a basic formula using the WEEKDAY function, we can check if a certain date falls on these days.
+By crafting a basic formula using the WEEKDAY function, we can check if a certain date falls on weekends.

 For instance, using return_type 2 with the WEEKDAY function, we get a system where Monday is represented as “1” and Sunday as “7”.
 So, a formula like =WEEKDAY(Cell, 2) would reveal whether a date is a weekend by returning either “6” for Saturday or “7” for Sunday.